Understanding Root Rot: Symptoms, Causes, and Control

 Don't forget that less is often more.
 Always check the soil before you water it again, and if you’re not sure if it's the right time to water, dry soil is better than overly wet soil!

 How can I control root rot?

 Does your plant have root rot?
-Then you have to persevere in order to save your little plant.
-Follow three simple steps and then give your plant a little rest.
-She needs to recover from the rescue action!
+Then you have to stay strong and consistent to save your little plant.
+Follow four simple steps, and then give your plant a little rest.
+It needs to recover from the rescue action!

 Step 1.
 Loosening the plant

 Take your plant out of its pot and carefully remove as much soil as possible around the roots.
 You can shake the root ball a little to make the soil come loose or help it loosen with your hands.
 The roots are fragile and delicate, so be careful!
 It is no problem if you do not get rid of all the soil as long as you can see the roots.

 Expert tip!
 You can throw away the soil in which your plant stood.
 It’s overly wet and full of fungus.
 Soon your plant will have delicious, fresh soil!

 Check carefully to see if the roots have been damaged.
 You can tell by the colour and strength.
 Healthy roots are white and firm, while rotten roots will be a bit mushy and brown.
 Carefully remove all the unhealthy roots.
 To do this, use a clean and sharp knife or pruning shears so you don't transfer fungus and other bacteria to the healthy roots.